manjaro/pacman-mirrors/README.md

 ## Features

+- A GUI for selecting mirror/protocol combinations used to generate a custom list.
 - Generate a new mirror list by using several options:
-    - method: rank or random.
+    - method      : rank or random.
-    - branch: stable, testing or unstable.
-    - country: a single, a list or all.
+    - country     : a single, a list or all.
-    - fasttrack: updated and responsive mirrors.
+    - fasttrack   : updated and responsive mirrors.
-    - geoip: mirrors for country if available.
+    - geoip       : mirrors for country if available.
-- A GUI for selecting mirror/protocol combinations used to generate a custom list.
+- Information
+    - get-branch  : get current branch from config
+    - country-list: list of countries with mirrors
 - API
-    - prefix: prefix for files handled by pacman-mirrors.
+    - prefix      : prefix for files handled by pacman-mirrors.
-    - get-branch: get current branch from config
-    - set-branch: set branch from supplied branch option to config
+    - set-branch  : set branch from supplied branch option to config
     - protocols:
         - set protocol limitation in config
         - remove protocol limitation from config

 ## Technologies